FilipeZheng/Assignment1EIACD/README.md

 - Lion and Tiger can jump across water horizontally or vertically if there is no Mouse in the way
 - Enemy pieces in a trap can be captured by any piece

+### Extra Rules:
+ The game ends in a draw in any of the folowing conditions:
+  - 100 turns pass without any pieces being captured
+  - The same pieces move back and forth in the same way three times in a row

 ## Features

 - Graphical interface with start menu